mjv2146/access-to-financial-markets/README.md

-# Mexican Family Life Survey
+# Access to Financial Markets
 ### Task
 This project studies a key question in emerging economies: how do households differ in their access to financial markets?
 I study this using household data from Mexico.